Structural design for world-famous market

 Our structural engineers designed the steelwork for the redevelopment of New Covent Garden Market.
 VINCI St. Modwen (VSM) in partnership with the Covent Garden Market Authority (CGMA) is delivering this landmark multi-phased project, the largest scheme in the Nine Elms opportunity area.

 Currently operating on three sites totalling 57 acres, the new buildings will consolidate the market onto a single 37-acre site.
-Construction will be phased over 6 years, with the first phase completing in 2019.
-The finished scheme will comprise over 500,000 sq ft of new state-of-the-art market facilities, housing over 200 market businesses currently employing around 2,500 people.
+Construction will be phased over six years, with the first phase completing in 2019.
+The finished scheme will comprise over 46,400 sq. m of new state-of-the-art market facilities, housing over 200 market businesses currently employing around 2,500 people.

 Our role was to provide primary and secondary steel design and drawings across three distribution superstructure frames.
 Our team maintained an active role as part of a dynamic and flexible design team supporting Vinci Construction UK in responding to client-led design development.